rhyslwells/Data-Archive/content/standardised/Statistical Assumptions.md

 Distribution Assumptions: Different statistical tests make specific assumptions about the distribution of the data:
   - Parametric Tests: Assume that the data follows a certain distribution (e.g., normal).
-  - Non-parametric Tests: Do not require such distributional assumptions and can be applied to data that does not meet these criteria.
+  - [[Non-parametric Tests]]: Do not require such distributional assumptions and can be applied to data that does not meet these criteria.
 #### Additional Considerations:

 Testing Assumptions: It is important to test these assumptions before conducting statistical analyses.
 Common methods include: